-In May 2017, the Fujitsu Group formulated the Fujitsu Climate and Energy Vision as our environmental vision.
-In August 2017, we acquired SBT certification (2°C-aligned) for our reduction standard by 2030.
-As the movement toward carbon neutrality accelerated, we reconsidered the role that the Fujitsu Group must fulfill, and in April 2021 we raised our GHG emissions reduction target for 2030 from a 33% reduction compared to FY 2013 to a 71.4% reduction.
-This reduction target has been certified as 1.5°C-aligned by SBTi.
+In May 2017, the F ujitsu Group formulated the Fujitsu Climate and Energy Vision as our environmental vision.
+In August 2017, we acquired Science Based Target (SBT) initiative validation (2 $^{\circ}$ C-aligned) for our reduction target by 2030.
+As the movement toward carbon neutrality accelerated, we reconsidered the role that the Fujitsu Group must ful.ill, and in April 2021 we raised our GHG emissions reduction target for 2030 from a 33% reduction compared to FY2013 to a 71.4% r eduction.
+This reduction target has been validated as 1.5 $^{\circ}$ C-aligned by SBTi.

-In order to accelerate decarbonization in the global community together with our supply chain, we have moved up the target deadline for 100% reduction by 20 years from the previous FY 2050 to FY 2030.

-Furthermore, we have decided to aim for Net-Zero emissions in the entire value chain, including the supply chain (Scope 3), by FY 2040.
+In order to accelerate decarbonization in the global community together with our supply chain, we have moved up the Scope 1 and 2 targets deadline for 100% reduction by 20 years from the previous FY2050 to FY2030.
+Furthermore, we have decided to aim for Net-Zero emissions in the entire value chain, including the supply chain (Scope 3), by FY2040.

-To ensure this target, we will follow the Fujitsu Group Environmental Action Plan (Stage XI) that we created as our activities through FY 2050.
+To ensure these targets, we will follow the Fujitsu Group Environmental Action Plan (Stage XI) that we created as our activities through FY2025.

-(Our Net-Zero target for FY 2040 from the base year of FY 2020 received Net-Zero Certification from the SBT initiative in June 2023.).
+(Our Net-Zero target for FY2040 from the base year of FY2020 has been validated by the SBTi in June 2023.)